 Imidacloprid is a systemic which is labeled for use on ornamentals and edibles.
 When applied to the trunk or roots, it will eventually move to the tops of even the tallest tree, although it may take thirty to sixty days.
 Imidacloprid continues to protect against insects for a long time, even years.

-Sprays for insect control are effective for anywhere from three days to two weeks.
+Sprays for insect control are effective for anywhere from three days for some organics to three weeks for some systemics.
 Sprays will kill insects within minutes or hours.
 For these reasons, insect sprays, except for imidacloprid, should not be applied until insects are present for maximum control and minimal side effects.

 An excellent resource for identifying and controlling insects is the PNW Insect Management Handbook published by the Extension Services of Oregon, Washington and Idaho.
 A copy can by purchased at local extension offices or the information be found on the internet at http://pnwhandbooks.org/insect

-Common Pesticides Always check labels for appoved uses.
+Always check labels for approved uses.
 It is illegal to use a pesticide in a manner inconsistent with its label.
-Active ingredient Brandname Natural/ Use on Comments INSECTICIDES Organic Edibles Acetamiprid Rose and Flower Insect N N Azadirachtin Bio-Neem Y Y Bacillus thuringiensis B.T.
-Y Y Bacteria that kills caterpillars Bifenthrin Ortho Bug B Gon N Y Canola Oil Y Y Carbaryl Sevin N Y Most effective spray for caterpillars Cyfluthrin Bayer Veg. and Garden N Y Broad spectrum, last for months Imidacloprid Bayer Complete Insect N N Systemic, lasts three years Malathion Ortho Malathion N Y Neem Oil Y N Also a Fungicide Petroleum Oil Volck Oil Spray Y Y Also a Miticide Potassium Salts of Safer Insect Killing Soap Y Y Fatty Acids Pyrethrins Y Y Quick acting organic Silicon Dioxide Diatomaceous Earth Y Y Spinosad Captain Jack's Dead Y Y Produced by a bacteria Bug Brew MITICIDES Cottonseed, Clove, Mite X Y Y & Garlic Oil Petroleum Oil Volck Oil Spray Y Y FUNGICIDES Basic Copper Sulfate Y Y Also controls Bacteria Beta-Pinene Wilt Pruf Y Y Protectorant, not a fungicide Chlorothanonil Daconil N Y Might cure a recent infection Copper Octanoate Liquid Copper Fungicide Y Y Also controls Bacteria Myclobutanil Immunox N Y Can cure a recent infection Propriconozole Bayer Fungus Control N N Can cure a recent infection Sulfur Y Y Protectorant Tebuconozole Rose & Flower Disease N N Can cure a recent infection BIOFUNGICIDE Bacillus subtilis Serenade Disease Control Y Y Beneficial bacteria COMBINATION INSECTICIDE, MITICIDE AND FUNGICIDE DORMANT SPRAY Calcium Polysulfides Lime Sulfur Y Y Used on fruit trees, roses and + Petroleum Oil Volck Oil Spray Y Y deciduous shrubs SLUG & SNAIL Iron Phosphate Sluggo Y Y Safer for pets Metaldehyde Deadline N N Sodium Ferric EDTA N Y PREDATORS TRAPS AND LURES ANIMAL REPELLANTS Beneficial Nematodes Pheremone Lures Bird Netting and Flash Tape Green Lacewing Yellow Jacket Traps Deer Repellent Ladybird Beetle Yellow Sticky Traps Scarecrows
+Active ingredient Brandname Natural/ Use on Comments INSECTICIDES Organic Edibles Acetamiprid Rose and Flower Insect N N Azadirachtin Bio-Neem Y Y Also controls some diseases Bacillus thuringiensis B.T.
+Y Y Bacteria that kills caterpillars Bifenthrin Ortho Bug B Gon N Y Canola Oil Y Y Carbaryl Sevin N Y Most effective spray for caterpillars Chlorantraniliprole Acelepryn N N Not a hazard to humans or pets Cyfluthrin Bayer Veg. and Garden N Y Broad spectrum, last for months Imidacloprid Bayer Complete Insect N N Systemic, lasts three years Malathion Ortho Malathion N Y Neem Oil Y N Also a Fungicide Petroleum Oil Volck Oil Spray Y Y Also a Miticide Potassium Salts of Safer Insect Killing Soap Y Y Fatty Acids Pyrethrins Y Y Quick acting organic Silicon Dioxide Diatomaceous Earth Y Y Spinosad Captain Jack's Dead Y Y Produced by a bacteria Bug Brew MITICIDES Cottonseed, Clove, Mite X Y Y & Garlic Oil Petroleum Oil Volck Oil Spray Y Y FUNGICIDES Basic Copper Sulfate Y Y Also controls Bacteria Beta-Pinene Wilt Pruf Y Y Protectorant, not a fungicide Chlorothanonil Daconil N Y Might cure a recent infection Copper Octanoate Liquid Copper Fungicide Y Y Also controls Bacteria Myclobutanil Immunox N Y Can cure a recent infection Propriconozole Bayer Fungus Control N N Can cure a recent infection Sulfur Y Y Protectorant Tebuconozole Rose & Flower Disease N N Can cure a recent infection BIOFUNGICIDES Bacillus subtilis Serenade Disease Control Y Y Beneficial bacteria Streptomyces lydicus Actinovate, Cease, Regalia Y Y Beneficial bacteria COMBINATION INSECTICIDE, MITICIDE AND FUNGICIDE DORMANT SPRAY Calcium Polysulfides Lime Sulfur Y Y Used on fruit trees, roses and + Petroleum Oil Volck Oil Spray Y Y deciduous shrubs SLUG & SNAIL Iron Phosphate Sluggo Y Y Safer for pets Metaldehyde Deadline N N Sodium Ferric EDTA N Y PREDATORS TRAPS AND LURES ANIMAL REPELLANTS Beneficial Nematodes Pheremone Lures Bird Netting and Flash Tape Green Lacewing Yellow Jacket Traps Deer Repellent Ladybird Beetle Yellow Sticky Traps Scarecrows Praying Mantis

 Fungal diseases resemble plants in the way they grow.
 They are spread by spores which, like seeds, germinate and grow into the plant when a film of water is on the leaf.
 Fungal diseases include leaf spots, mildew, mold, crown rot and rust.
 Fungal leaf spots are usually round, sometimes with a dark edge like a bullseye.
-Most fungi are very specific in infecting only a few plants but a few, such as anthracnose, will infect many kinds of plants.
+Most fungi are very specific in infecting only a few plants but a few will infect many kinds of plants.

 Yellow streaking and speckles on leaves are sometimes caused by plant viruses, which are like animal or human viruses.
 They are usually spread by insects or by taking cuttings from infected plants.
 Sometimes, careful fertilizing and watering can hide the symptoms, but the only cure is to remove and destroy virus infected plants, although some plants tolerate certain viruses.

-The Ortho Home Gardener's Problem Solver and the PNW Handbooks have excellent colored pictures and descriptions to help identify the disease.
+The websites listed at the beginning of this article have excellent colored pictures and descriptions to help identify diseases.

 Avoid plants which are disease prone.
 Look for varieties which are disease resistant.
-For example, tomato varieties with VFN after the name are resistant to verticilium wilt, fusarium wilt and nematodes.
+For example, tomato varieties with VFNT after the name are resistant to verticillium wilt, fusarium wilt, nematodes and tobacco mosaic virus.